Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Comparison with experimental results

 \section{Comparison with experimental results}

-We ran experiments to compare our bounds for fill-up and cost of our two filtration types with the empirical outcome.
-For that, we generated 100 random filtrations for each considered value of $\ver$ and display the average fill-up and cost of the obtained reduced boundary matrices.
-Moreover, in all experiments, we use linear regression on a log-log-scale to calculate the real values $\lambda$ and $e$ such that the plot is best approximated by the curve $\lambda n^e$.
+We ran experiments to compare the empirical outcome with our bounds for fill-in and cost.
+For each filtration type, we generated $100$ random filtrations for every considered value of $\ver$ and reduced their $1$-dimensional boundary matrices.
+We display the average fill-in and number of bitflips which corresponds to the cost of matrix reduction.
+We choose the bitflips as a proxy of complexity since, as discussed in \cref{subsec:Matrix_reduction}, the cost of the operation $M_i\leftarrow M_i+M_j$ can be realized using data structures for sparse matrices in $\mathcal{O}(\fillin M_j\log\fillin M_i)$ time, which matches bitflips up to a logarithmic factor.
+Moreover, in all experiments, we use linear regression on a log-log-scale to calculate the values $a$ and $b$ such that the plot is best approximated by the curve $b n^a$.
 Similar experiments have been performed in~\cite{SchreiberThesis}.

-Figure~\ref{fig:rips_plot} shows the results for Vietoris--Rips filtrations.
-For the fill-up (left figure), we observe an empirical fill-up of $\Theta(n^{2.01})$ which is quite expected because of our upper bound of $O(n^2\log^2)$ and a matching lower bound of $O(n^2)$.
-The cost (right figure) follows a curve of around $\Theta(n^{3.73})$ which is far from our upper bound of $O(n^5\log^2 n)$, suggesting that our bound on the cost is not tight.
-This is perhaps not surprising because our bound on the cost is based on the (pessimistic) assumption that the reduction of a column needs to add all previously reduced columns of the matrix to it (see the proof of Lemma~\ref{lem:cost_bound}).
+Figure~\ref{fig:cech_plot} shows the results for \v{C}ech filtrations.
+For the fill-in (left figure), we observe an empirical fill-in of $\Theta(n^{2.027})$ which is quite expected because of our upper bound of $\mathcal{O}(n^2\log^2)$ and a matching lower bound of $\mathcal{O}(n^2)$.
+The cost (right figure) follows a curve of around $\Theta(n^{3.8})$ which is far from our upper bound of $\mathcal{O}(n^5\log^2 n)$, suggesting that our bound on the cost is not tight.
+This is perhaps not surprising because our bound on the cost is based on the (pessimistic) assumption that the reduction of a column needs to add all previously reduced columns of the matrix to it (see the proof of \cref{lem:cost_bound}).
 A tighter upper bound for the cost would have to improve on this part of the argument.

+The same reasoning holds true for the results for the Vietoris--Rips filtration (see Figure~\ref{fig:rips_plot}).